Striking Caves and Caverns Worth a Visit in the New Jersey Area

 717-566-8131

 This cave, formed from over 440 million-year-old Beekmantown limestone, contains a variety of wildlife.
-Guests can enjoy 45-minute guided tours, during which they will learn about the geology and history of the caverns while viewing the beautiful rock and mineral formations they contain.
+You can take a 45-minute guided tour, during which you will learn about the geology and history of the caverns while viewing the beautiful rock and mineral formations they contain.
 Plus, kids will love feeding the animals at the Discovery Barnyard, panning for gems and fossils at the Gem Mill Junction, and taking a break at the playground.
+The caves are open 7 days a week year-round, and it’s 52 degrees inside, rain or shine.

 Laurel Caverns